nhrap-dev/International-Model-Toolkit/README.md

 <h2>Notes</h2>

-* This script currently supports:
+* This script has been tested successfully for:
   - [x] earthquake
   - [x] tsunami
   - [ ] hurricane